paveltimofeev/screens.io/tasklist.md

 - Frontend: *featurelost* total number of scenarios
 - Frontend: Close menu at mobile view after click, and do not cover header
 - Proxy: Simplify passwordChecks by user/by email - introduce accountId as a key instead of user/email
-- Proxy: Simplify setting of x-auth-proxy-... headers - `userid vs user._id`, `user, username - really needed?`
+- Proxy: Simplify setting of x-auth-proxy-... headers - `userid vs user._id`, `user, name - really needed?`

 BackLog
 - [Move to AWS: Preparation - Split services] Run QueueProcessors as separate processes (Run, Approve)
-- [Move to AWS: Preparation - Split services] Run Queues as separate processes
 - [Move to AWS: 1] Run MongoDb on AWS VM
 - [Move to AWS: 2] STORE IMAGES AT AWS S3
 - [Move to AWS: 3] Run proxy & backend on AWS VM